khairulx/deck-of-cards/README.md

-# Playing Card Distribution
+# Deck of Card Test
-Simple playing card distribution to distribute `52` cards to `n (number)` of player randomly and show the result without overlapping cards in players result set..
+Playing cards will be given out to n(number) people
+Theme: Playing cards will be given out to n(number) people
+Purpose: Total 52 cards containing 1-13 of each Spade(S), Heart(H), Diamond(D), Club(C) will be
+given to n people randomly.

-## Explanation
+## Technology Used
-### Backend
-Backend is coded using Laravel Framework version 7.5.
-Eventhough the it a simple backend process, using the framework will make it flexible for future enhancement.
+- Laravel 7.5
+- HTML/jQuery
+- Bootstrap

+## Frontend and Backend Explaination Detail
+Laravel Framework  is used as backend to simply the process abd flexibility to enhance in the future.
-`app/Http/Controller/HomeController@index` - Alghorithm to distribute `52` cards to  `n` (number) of player randomly

-`app/Http/Controller/HomeController@card` - Card type and numbers.
+HomeController@index - Alghorithm to distribute 52 cards to n (number) of player randomly HomeController@card - Card type and numbers.

-### Frontend
-Frontend is coded using HTML to create the form input and with jQuery to retrieve the result of card distribution from backend.

-`resources/view/home/index.blade.php` - Form and result page.
+HTML and JQUERY are  used as frontendto handle the form the

 ## Virtual Enviroment:
-- Vagrant

-## Language Used:
-- Laravel 7.5 `{backend}`
-- HTML/jQuery `{frontend}`
-- Bootstrap UI
+ Homestead
+-  Vagrant This will allow us to use the Homestead box.
+Installation is a step-by-step process.
+- Virtualbox This is the virtualisation software used with Vagrant.
+Vagrant works with other programs, but this is the most popular and  is free.
+Installation is again a step-by-step process.

+# Windows
+vendor\\bin\\homestead make

+# Mac / Linux
+php vendor/bin/homestead make

+vagrant up

 ## Installation
 Clone the repo on your development/test environment

 ```
-git clone https://github.com/afiqjamil/laravel-card-distribution.git laravel_card_distribution
+git clone git@github.com:khairulx/deck-of-cards.git deck_of_cards
-cd laravel_card_distribution
+cd deck_of_cards
 composer install
 cp env.example .env
 ```